mt-server-tools/manage/README.md

 * Mod-sets installation script
 * Minetest configuration command to one-line edit configuration options
 * Extensively annotated guide on configuring a Ubuntu server from scratch
+* Integrates `mogray5`'s DEB repository for mods allowing you to install using `apt-get` directly

 ## Mod Sets